uchicago-cs/cmsc22000/website/content/labs/lab9.md

 And it will generate the documentation in html!
 To see it, go to the html directory it generated and click on index.html.
 The Classes tab should now include your segment and circle types.
 Make sure that all your functions appear there!

 Before continuing, make sure to add and commit the additional segment/circle files you added.
 Do not add or commit the automatically-generated `docs/html/` and `docs/latex/` directories!
+In fact, we have already included a `.gitignore` file that will prevent you from doing this but, in general, it's useful to remember that automatically-generated files should not be committed to a source code repository.

 # Part II: Logging